Radk6/MC-Optimization-Guide/modpack-specific/packs-1.7.10.md

 1. Install the latest version of Infinity Evolved
 2. Remove Binnie Patcher, CodeChickenLib, FastCraft and INpureCore
 3. Replace all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.7.10-compat-mods.md) (if present)
-4. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.7.10.md) installed
+4. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.7.10.md) installed (except Lumi, as it currently causes a crash with MFR Slaughterhouse)
 5. Go to the instance folder -> minecraft -> config -> bugtorch -> mixins.cfg and set `B:skipInitialWorldChunkLoad` to `false`
 6. Set the game to run with [the recommended Java version](https://github.com/Radk6/MC-Optimization-Guide/blob/main/java-n-stuff/java-things.md)